What to do when your insurance company underpays.

 Once we know what the insurance company should have covered, we have to determine the amount of loss for each covered part of the loss.
 This usually involves working with experts to determine what repairs are needed and the cost of those repairs.
 We also gather information from our client to determine the amount of some losses – such as personal property, additional living expenses, or lost business income.

 These two issues let us determine the value of the insurance claim, which should have been paid without forcing you to hire an attorney.

 How property insurance lawsuits work.

 The value of a property insurance lawsuit involves more than just the claim.
-Florida law allow policyholders the right to claim attorneys’ fees, costs, and interest if they win a case against their insurance company.
+Florida law allows policyholders the right to claim attorneys’ fees, costs, and interest if they win a case against their insurance company.
 Depending on the facts, the insurance company could also be liable for bad faith damages—harms caused by the insurance company’s failure to act in good faith towards its insured.
 The law requires certain conditions be met before these additional items can be claimed.
-Additional issues like bad faith damages and fees typically increase the value of property insurance cases, and cause the case to continue to increase in value as it progresses through litigation.
+Additional issues like bad faith damages and fees typically increase the value of property insurance cases and cause the case to continue to increase in value as it progresses through litigation.